West of Scotland Women's Bowling Association

 Clubs unable to play a tie should inform their District Secretary immediately and confirm by letter.
 If the District Secretary receives such a letter before the due date for the tie she will inform the opposition that they are not required to attend the stated venue and they will be awarded the tie.

-Clubs cannot alter arrangements made by their District Secretary; if this occurs they will be disqualified.
+Clubs cannot alter arrangements made by their District Secretary if this occurs they will be disqualified.

-Thirty minutes grace will be given in all matches, after which time opponents will be awarded the tie.
+Thirty minutes’ grace will be given in all matches, after which time opponents will be awarded the tie.

 A request from a player may only be made through her Club Secretary.

-No consideration will be given for holidays, outings, etc - the only concession will be for players and officials on International Duties.
+No consideration will be given for holidays, outings, etc the only concession will be for players and officials on International Duties.

-Hospitality & Greenkeeper - £1 per player.
+Hospitality and Green keeper - £1 per player.

-Members of Council shall be “ex-officio” Umpires.
+Members of WoSWBA Council shall be “ex-officio” Umpires.

-SMOKING: If the Club permits, this will be allowed but only at the REAR of the rink.
+SMOKING: If the Club permits, this will be allowed, but only at the REAR of the rink.

 MOBILE TELEPHONES: Players are requested to switch off telephones while on the Green.